 iGenNB is a pilot project funded by HSPP.
 As such, there is also an associated research study evaluating the project.
-As a participant in the iGenNB project, you are being asked to participate in the evaluation process.
+Participants in the iGenNB project were asked to participate in the evaluation process.

 What is the evaluation about?

-We are seeking to evaluate whether The Ville’s Intergenerational Housing project (iGenNB) is a beneficial, effective, and sustainable model of co-housing.
-We are interested in the experiences and benefits for older adults and students living together as part of this project.
+We sought to evaluate whether The Ville’s Intergenerational Housing project (iGenNB) is a beneficial, effective, and sustainable model of co-housing.
+We were interested in the experiences and benefits for older adults and students living together as part of this project.

-This evaluation is being conducted by a team from St. Thomas University.
-Dr. Clive Baldwin, Canada Research Chair in Narrative Studies, is leading the evaluation.
-Dr. Andrea Trenholm, a postdoctoral researcher, will take day-to-day responsibility for the evaluation.
-Two Research Assistants are also involved with the study.
+The evaluation was conducted by a team from St. Thomas University.
+Dr. Clive Baldwin, Canada Research Chair in Narrative Studies, led the evaluation.
+Dr. Andrea Trenholm, a postdoctoral researcher, took day-to-day responsibility for the evaluation.
+Two Research Assistants were also involved with the study.

 What does participating in the evaluation entail?

 In deciding to participate in the evaluation, you agree to take part in up to three interviews, each of approximately 1 1⁄2 - 2 hours in length.
 The first interview will focus on how you came to be interested in the project, your reasons for signing up, and your hopes and fears for the project.
 We will inquire about your experience during the recruitment & matching phases of iGenNB.
 If you are an older adult, we will also ask you about your daily life, friends, family, activities, interests, household expenses, wellbeing, and access to health care.

 The second interview, midway into the project, will explore your experiences, what you think is working and not working, and what changes you think might be beneficial.
 The third interview will finish the project.